jerryq0101/xv6-riscv/README.md

 ## Credits and References

-This implementation was inspired by and references:
+This implementation was built on and inspired by:
 - The xv6 operating system (MIT)
 - "Operating Systems: Three Easy Pieces" by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau
 - Linux kernel's memory management subsystem